smintio/Portals-Components-SDK/Examples/Backend/README.md

 You will need an account with Microsoft Visual Studio cloud offerings (Azure DevOps), as the SDKs are hosted there.

-Current version of this document is: 2.1.0 (as of 1st of March, 2022)
+Current version of this document is: 2.2.0 (as of 25th of November, 2022)

 #### Picturepark Connector